Equalities Objectives Report

 Key Stage 5:

-A first-class Year 12 Study Programme for September 2014 that incorporates vocational courses in other settings and extended/ modified school-based accreditation:
+A first-class Year 12 Study Programme that incorporates vocational courses in other settings and extended/ modified school-based accreditation:

 A copy of our Equalities and Diversity Policy is available on request.
 Please apply in writing or by email to the school.